 Every aspect of our Technology Childcare Centers (TCC) is oriented toward meeting the needs of MIT families—and that includes cost.
-For this reason, MIT subsidizes TCC’s operating budget, provides scholarships to defray tuition costs for lower-income employees and postdoctoral fellows, and offers a lower-cost cooperative childcare center at Westgate.
+For this reason, MIT subsidizes TCC’s operating budget, provides scholarships to defray tuition costs for lower-income employees and postdoctoral fellows.
 However, we recognize that childcare is very expensive—more expensive in the Boston area than in many other parts of the world where public financing may be available to reduce parents’ costs.

 So where does the money go?
 At TCC, 80% of tuition revenue is used to cover staff salaries and benefits.
 Research has consistently linked childcare quality to teacher-to-child ratios and staff compensation.
 TCC offers enhanced teacher-to-child ratios and competitive salaries to attract highly trained staff and maintain better retention rates than are typical for the field of early care and education.